VisLab/HEDToolsArchived/index.md

 ### 1.3.1 Running as a standalone application
-If your data files are *.mat* files, you can simply unzip the *EEGLABPlugin/HEDTools1.0.3.zip* anywhere you choose.
+If your data files are *.mat* files, you can simply unzip the *EEGLABPlugin/HEDTools1.0.4.zip* anywhere you choose.
 Execute the *setup* script to set the paths each time you run MATLAB.
 Alternatively, you can add the code contained in *setup* to your *startup* script.
-If you are not using EEGLAB, you can comment out the last section of the *setup* script.

 ### 1.3.2 Running with .set data file types
 If you wish to use EEGLAB, you should follow the directions above without commenting out the last section of the setup script.

 ### 1.3.3 Running as a plugin to EEGLAB
-To install *HEDTools* unzip the *HEDTools1.0.3.zip* file inside the *EEGLAB plugin* directory.
+To install *HEDTools* unzip the *HEDTools1.0.4.zip* file inside the *EEGLAB plugin* directory.
 If you don’t install *HEDTools* via the EEGLAB menu, you can find this file at: